U.S. Stocks Muted After Notching Records

 ADVERTISEMENT

-Chesapeake Energy climbed 8.8%, while Apache rose 5.8%.
-U.S. crude added 2.6% to $57.07 a barrel, with several analysts attributing the move to a wave of arrests in Saudi Arabia that raised concerns of a possible disruption to oil flows.
+Chesapeake Energy climbed 9.5%, while Apache rose 6.7%.
+U.S. crude for December delivery added 3.1% to $57.35 a barrel -- its highest settlement since June 2015 -- with several analysts attributing the move to a wave of arrests in Saudi Arabia that raised concerns of a possible disruption to oil flows.

 Meanwhile, corporate news drove swings in other sectors.

-Qualcomm shares rose 0.9% after Broadcom launched a takeover bid for the chip maker in a deal valued at $100 billion.
-Broadcom shares edged down 0.3%.
+Qualcomm shares rose 1.9% after Broadcom launched a takeover bid for the chip maker in a deal valued at $100 billion.
+Broadcom shares edged up 0.4%.

 "In terms of the impact on equity markets, we think it might put something like another 5% on earnings, but you'd expect interest rates to rise maybe a little bit faster," said Mike Bell, global market strategist at J.P.
 Morgan Asset Management.